How to Build a Simple Skincare Routine That Works

 Sunscreen is the MVP of your routine.
 It’s your first line of defense against UV damage, which causes everything from premature wrinkles to hyperpigmentation.
 It’s important to find a sunscreen that you’ll apply every single day, rain or shine, so make sure you choose one that feels comfortable enough on your skin to apply (and reapply) often.

 Do some research into the differences between chemical and mineral (or physical) sunscreens before picking the right one for your skin type.
-I’ve got a helpful article here, but in short, chemical sunscreens tend to be more lightweight and cosmetically elegant, making them a good choice for those with oily skin.
+In short, chemical sunscreens tend to be more lightweight and cosmetically elegant, making them a good choice for those with oily skin.
 Mineral sunscreens (usually containing zinc oxide or titanium dioxide) are great for sensitive or acne-prone skin.

 My Personal Faves:

 Once you’ve chosen your cleanser, moisturizer, and sunscreen—CONGRATULATIONS!
 You just built yourself a skincare routine.
-Even if you don’t add any more steps from hereon out, you’ve still got a daily routine that’s tailored for your skin.
-But, if you think you need just a little more, keep reading.
+Even if you don’t add any more steps from hereon out, you’ve already got yourself a daily routine that’s tailored for your skin.

 An easier way to think about this is to identify what ingredients your skin needs most, and then find a product that contains one or more of those ingredients.
 Whether that product comes in the form of a lightweight toner, a midweight serum or something more occlusive, like an ampoule or oil, comes down largely to the kind of texture and product consistency you prefer to layer on to your face.